Guide

 How the salary-plus-dividends structure works

-When you operate through a limited company, the company pays corporation tax on its profits.
-What remains can be retained in the company or paid out as dividends.
-As a contractor-director, you typically set your own salary — often at or near the Personal Allowance of £12,570 — and draw the rest of your income as dividends.
+Your limited company pays corporation tax on its profits.
+What remains can be kept in the company or paid out as dividends.
+As a contractor-director you typically set your salary at or near £12,570 and take the rest as dividends.

 2026/27 dividend tax rates

 Once dividends land in your hands, personal dividend tax applies.
-Dividends are treated as the top slice of your income — your salary fills the Personal Allowance and rate bands first, and dividends sit on top.
+Your salary fills the Personal Allowance and rate bands first.
+Dividends sit on top.

 The first £500 of dividend income each year is covered by the dividend allowance and is not taxed.